chhollenbach/janggi_game/README.md

 **Upcoming Features**

-* Create an opening menu to select local or AI play
+* Improved user flow, such as opening menu
-* Create a simple AI
+* Improve AI with minimax algo
 * Refactor and modularize Pygame GUI code
+* Package into Android App